porsche-design-system/porsche-design-system/packages/storefront/src/pages/utilities/js/helper.md

 ## remToPx(rem)

 Converts rem to px unit.
 The base for rem calculation is defined with 16px by default.
-`rem` only accepts value in rem unit, e.g. 1.5rem.
+Parameter `rem` only accepts value in rem unit, e.g. 1.5rem.

 #### Example